 Information in the following applications sections is not part of the TI component specification, and TI does not warrant its accuracy or completeness.
-TI's customers are responsible for determining suitability of components for their purposes.
-Customers should validate and test their design implementation to confirm system functionality.
+TI's customers are responsible for determining suitability of components for their purposes, as well as validating and testing their design implementation to confirm system functionality.

-10.1 Application Information
+11.1 Application Information

-The TLV320AlC3104-Q1 is a highly integrated low-power stereo audio codec with integrated stereo headphone/ line amplifier, as well as multiple inputs and outputs that are programmable in single-ended or fully differential configurations.
-All the features of the TLV320AlC3104-Q1 are accessed by programmable registers.
-External processor with I 2C protocol is required to control the device.
+The TLV320AlC3104 is a highly integrated low-power stereo audio codec with integrated stereo headphone or line amplifier, as well as multiple inputs and outputs that are programmable in single-ended or fully differential configurations.
+All the features of the TLV320AlC3104 are accessed by programmable registers.
+External processor with I2C protocol is required to control the device.
 It is good practice to perform a hardware reset after initial power up to ensure that all registers are in their default states.
-Extensive register-based power control is included, enabling stereo 48-kHz DAC playback as low as 14 mW from a 3.3-V analog supply, making it ideal for various car audio applications such as cluster, telematics, emergency call (eCall), navigation systems, and head units.
+Extensive register-based power control is included, enabling stereo 48-kHz DAC playback as low as 14-mW from a 3.3-V analog supply, making it ideal for portable battery-powered audio and telephony applications.

-10.2 Typical Applications
+11.2 Typical Applications

-10.2.1 External Speaker Driver in Infotainment and Cluster Applications
+11.2.1 Typical Connections With Headphone and External Speaker Driver in Portable Application

-Figure 10-1.
-Typical Connections With Differential Inputs for External Speaker Driver
+Figure 11-1.
+Typical Connections With Headphone and External Speaker Driver in Portable Applications

-10.2.1.1 Design Requirements
+11.2.1.1 Design Requirements

-For this design example, use the parameters shown in Table 10-1.
+For this design example, use the parameters shown in Table 11-1.

-Table 10-1.
+Table 11-1.
 Design Parameters

-U

 PARAMETER VALUE

 Supply Voltage (AVDD, DRVDD) 3.3 V

 Supply Voltage (DVDD, IOVDD) 1.8 V

+Analog High-Power Output Driver Load 16 Ω

 Analog Fully Differential Line Output Driver Load 10 kΩ

-10.2.1.2 Detailed Design Procedure
+11.2.1.2 Detailed Design Procedure

-- Use Figure 10-1as a guide to integrate the hardware into the system. - Following the recommended component placement, schematic layout and routing given in Figure 12-1, integrate the device and its supporting components into the system PCB file. - Determining sample rate and master clock frequency is required when powering up the device because all internal timing is derived from the master clock.
-Refer to the Audio Clock Generation section to obtain more information on how to configure correctly the required clocks for the device. - As the TLV320AlC3104-Q1 is designed for low-power applications, when powered up, the device has several features powered down.
-A correct routing of the TLV320AlC3104-Q1 signals is achieved by a correct setting of the device registers, powering up the required stages of the device and configuring the internal switches to follow a desired route.
+- Use Figure 11-1 as a guide to integrate the hardware into the system. - Following the recommended component placement, schematic layout and routing given in Figure 13-1, integrate the device and its supporting components into the system PCB file. - For questions and support go to the E2E forums (e2e.ti.com).
+If it is necessary to deviate from the recommended layout, please visit the E2E forum to request a layout review. - Determining sample rate and Master clock frequency is required since powering up the device as all internal timing is derived from the master clock.
+See the Audio Clock Generation section in order to get more information on how to configure correctly the required clocks for the device. - As the TLV320AlC3104 is designed for low-power applications, when powered up, the device has several features powered down.
+A correct routing of the TLV320AlC3104 signals is achieved by a correct setting of the device registers, powering up the required stages of the device and configuring the internal switches to follow a desired route. - For more information of the device configuration and programming, see the TLV320AIC3104 product folder in ti.com, on the technical documents section.

-10.2.1.3 Application Curves
+11.2.1.3 Application Curves